 - It can also be hard to concentrate at school or while studying.

-- Sometimes you can feel bad if you are having fun.
+- If a family member has cancer, you may feel that no one cares about you anymore, or you can feel bad if you are having fun.

 These are normal feelings.
 It can help to talk to someone, but it can sometimes seem difficult to find anyone who understands your situation.